For the Adventurer

 Perhaps the most iconic stop for the adventurer.
 The massive rock attracts both locals and tourists on the weekends.
 Climbing Stone Mountain is a must for all nature lovers, moderate thrill seekers, and bucket list checkers.
 Just park your car and follow the painted yellow lines along the mountain to the top where you will find yourself 1,686 feet above sea level.
 Don’t worry – it’s a slight incline along the hike, no climbing gear necessary.
 On a clear day, you can see 60 miles from the mountain.
 The park also hosts fun events year round.
 For the warmer months, the laser show is just a plain must.
+You can also enjoy water sports, like kayaking and paddleboarding.
 In the winter, check out Snow Mountain where you can grab a tube and zoom down a 400-foot hill of real snow.
 Not something you find often in the South.

 9. Adrenaline Climbing - Suwanee